ericpitcock/epicenter-design-system/docs/components/EpMap.md

 ::: warning
-In order to use `EpMap` in your Vite app, you must add this to your `vite.config.js`:
+In order to use `EpMap` in a Vite app, you must add this to `vite.config.js`:
 :::

 ```js